Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

-"Voice Operated Switch; I heard it was going to be put on the radios."
-I said.
+"Voice Operated Switch.
+I heard it was going to be put on the radios."

 "Here's the switch."
-Sergeant Wright said, pointing to the setting.
+Sergeant Wright pointed to the setting.
 "Push this way for the voice-operated-switch, and this way for push-to-talk."

-"Sergeant Wright, this is too hard.
+"Sergeant Wright, this is way too hard for me.
 I don't think I can figure it out."
-I said.

 "Adapt, staff sergeant."
 Captain Ibanez said from the door behind me.

 The captain gave me an amused snort before turning to leave.

 "If you think you can handle the radio, put the M16's in the weapons rack on the truck."
 Sergeant Wright said.